mynodebtc/mynode/doc/bounties.md

 - Guide for replacing each piece of hardware (100k sats)
 - Guide to check seed via BlueWallet (100k sats)
 - Guide for WiFi (100k sats)
+- Guide for running myNode using VirtualBox (100k sats)
 - Blue wallet w/ tor (100k sats)
 - Developer guide to add new application (150k sats)
 - Guide to setup BTCPay for public access via HTTPS with Custom Domain (150k sats)